 1. Spend time in the Word of God and prayer.

 I know as moms it can feel like we don’t have time to read God’s word or spend time in prayer.
 I would agree that some seasons of motherhood are far harder than others when it comes to the amount of time I spend there.
 But in 9 years of motherhood, 6 of which have been at home, I’ve come to the conclusion that I don’t have time not to spend time with Jesus.
+Jesus is definitely one of my sanity savers.
 My ideal routine is having time with Jesus before the kids get up.
 That doesn’t always happen.
 I’ve learned that when I prioritize time in God’s word, I can find a place for it.
 It may mean less of something else like TV or social media.
 It may mean cracking open my Bible while I’m making dinner or reading on my Bible app while I’m waiting for an appointment.
 The truth is 90% of the insanity in my life is rooted in the lies of the enemy that quietly grew in a lack of immersion in God’s truth.
 God’s Word is our foundation.
 Our “right mind” as mothers is first and foremost found in having the mind of Christ.

 Where can you snag some time today to read God’s Word and be filled up by Him?